IBM/event-automation/_es_11.2/06-connecting/05-connecting-mq-sink.md

 Verify the message is on the queue:

 1. Navigate to the UI of the [sample application](../../../getting-started/generating-starter-app/) you generated earlier and start producing messages to {{site.data.reuse.es_name}}.
-2. Use the `amqsget` sample to get messages from the MQ Queue:
+2. Use the `amqsget` sample to get messages from the MQ queue:

    ```shell
    /opt/mqm/samp/bin/amqsget <queue_name> <queue_manager_name>